THE HISTORY OF THE MUSEUM

 THE MUSEUM'S COLLECTION

+The museum is comprised of three exhibition halls with a total area of 1000 m2.
 The main color in the interior of the Museum is a light gray.
-This pure atmosphere allows the viewers to enjoy the vivid pictures of Russian impressionists without any distractions.
-A circular arrangement of the exhibition halls smoothly transitioning from one floor to another, strengthens the emotional effect.
-At the entrance on the 1st floor a giant video installation by American artist Jean Christophe welcomes the visitors.
+This simple and pure atmosphere allows the viewer to enjoy the vivid paintings of Russian Impressionists without any distractions.
+The circular arrangement of the exhibition halls smoothly transitions from one floor to another, strengthening the emotional effect.
+On the basement level is a spacious exhibition area, a cinema hall, a multimedia studio, and a bookstore with art souvenirs.
+On the third floor there is a summer terrace and a cozy cafe.
+At the entrance on the first floor, a giant video installation by American artist Jean Christophe welcomes visitors.

 The building of the Museum is handicap-friendly